Exemptions for Great Ormond Street amid ‘serious concerns’ about strike impact

 “There is nothing more important than the safety of our patients and so we have no choice but to declare a business continuity incident.”

-“There has been a significant impact on all our services across the hospital.
-We are doing our best to minimise disruption for all of our patients and apologise to those families who have been affected.”

-It is understood the situation is under review and the business continuity incident will be stood down once GOSH is confident it can provide safe staffing levels.
+It is understood the situation is under review following the RCN’s decision to grant exemptions on Friday evening.

 Nurses make up a quarter of NHS staff and are the biggest proportion of the health service workforce.